 #2.
 Learn to determine those (very few) situations that are REALLY urgent and require immediate attention.
 Fit everything else into your plan!

 #3.
-DON”T be driven by the phone … just because it rings doesn’t men you have to interrupt your current task and answer it!
+DON”T be driven by the phone … just because it rings doesn’t mean you have to interrupt your current task and answer it!

 #4.
 DON’T be driven by your technology (email, text message,instant message) … just like the phone, there is no rule says you have to stop what you are doing and read that email that just came in!
-(Tip: Plan time in your day for email … and stick to it!)
+(Tip: Plan time in your day for email & social media … and stick to it!)

 #5.
 Identify all of the “regular tasks” you perform in a month, quarter, year … and build them into your plan. eg. That monthly report for your boss.
 Perhaps you can plan to take a couple of minutes and make a few notes every evening and set aside the time to pull it together at the end of the month.

 #6.
 Identify your most “productive” time (for sales people it would be the time they can be talking to clients) … and plan to handle administrivia at OTHER times.

 #7.
 Create CLEAR rules about interruptions!
 Don’t allow people to just wander in and interrupt your thought processes.
-Have a sign that you have up when you are not to be interrupted or set aside time each day for “no interruption type work”; or plan time away from your regular office so you are not interrupted; and plan time for meeting with those people who do habitually interrupt your day.
+Post a sign that you are not to be interrupted; or set aside time each day for “no interruption type work”; or plan time away from your regular office so you are not interrupted; and plan time for meeting with those people who do habitually interrupt your day.

 #8.
 Build in interaction time!
 You do need to interact with your colleagues and staff … if you are a manager this might be “walking around time”.

 #9.
 Build in thinking time.
 Time to NOT work on the day to day stuff, and to not be interrupted … time when you can plan, strategise, think clearly.